Shippable/docs/sources/deploy/vm-basic.md

 page_main_title: Deploying artifacts
-main_section: Deploy
+main_section: CD
-sub_section: Deploy to VMs
+sub_section: Deploying app packages to VMs
 page_title: Deploying an application to a VM Cluster from AWS S3
 page_description: How to deploy an application to a VM Cluster from AWS S3 in Shippable